letovesnoi/machine-learning/projects/capstone/capstone_report.md

 <!-- - _Are the techniques to be used thoroughly discussed and justified?_ -->
 <!-- - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_ -->

 It's Supervised learning task because example input-output (namely spectrum-structure) pairs exists.
-I will start with the simplest **Neural network** model.
+I will start with the simplest **Neural network** model or even clustering algorithms (**K-means**, **Gaussian mixtures**, **Hierarchical clustering**) and **Support Vector Classification**.
 The advantage of Neural networks approach is the possibility of non-linear models with respect to the features.
 I plan to try various data representations and then do some preprocessing steps.
 There are two ways to work with these continuous space of input data: **discretize** the raw spectra or directly **approximate** them by functions.
 For discretization most likely I will use **CNN** to utilize spatial information and for function approximation -- **usual NN**.
+CNN include 2 convolutional layers (anyway up to 4 due to the large length of intensity vector), each with 4 filters of size 1×4 and two fully connected layers of 512 and 2 (number of output categories) neuron units.
+We also use tanh or ReLU activation, max-pooling, and dropout to prevent overfitting.
 Of course I also will try a different models (various layers and etc.) and most **Keras** optimizers.
 The solution can be measured by common metrics such as **AUC**, **precision**, **recall** and more since there is labeled data.

 ### Benchmark
 <!-- In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section: -->